-Further information on the latest progress of the Group's property businesses as well as the financial results and operational review of Regal (including Regal REIT) and Cosmopolitan are presented below.
+The information on the latest progress of the Paliburg group's property businesses is presented below.

 PROPERTIES

 The property market in Hong Kong in the early part of 2016 was slightly affected by the weak economic conditions but as the economy gradually improved, the buying demand for residential properties quickly revived.
 To restrain speculative activities, the Hong Kong Government imposed in November 2016 a new flat 15% stamp duty on the purchases of residential units (except for Hong Kong permanent residents that do not own another residential property).
 However, due to the strong underlying demand for properties in Hong Kong, the imposition of this new measure has not significantly weakened the property market.